reilabs/llvm-to-cairo/docs/ALU Design.md

 Usage of smart pointers translate to multiple LLVM IR instructions, involving heap memory allocation.
 The IR generated from a similar code involving raw pointers is simpler in comparison.
-Bothapproaches ultimately generate the `ptr` LLVM type.
+Both approaches ultimately generate the `ptr` LLVM type.

 The Cairo language operates solely on strongly typed smart pointers.
 There is no raw pointers.
 The `unsafe` keyword is reserved for the future use.